felixzapata/gulp-axe-webdriver/README.md

 Specifies options to be used by axe.a11yCheck.
 Will override any other configured options.
 See [axe-core API documentation](https://github.com/dequelabs/axe-core/blob/master/doc/API.md) for information on its structure.

+#### errorOnViolation
+Type: `Boolean`

+Default value: `false`

+It throws an error on violation from aXe,  useful for CI environments if you want to break the build if any new violations are in your results.

 #### exclude
 Type: `String`